laurentszyster/fragment.js/README.md

 });
 ```

-Use on fragments your application creates:
+Then use that convenience on HTML fragments your application creates from source by `fragment`:

 ```javascript
 var options = fragment(